ScubaInstructor/fuh/server/kibana/README.md

 Modify '.env' to your needs and run 'docker-compose up' to start the server.

-Surf to the specified port on localhost using `https`.
+Surf to the specified port on localhost using `https://`.